Josh and Susan Powell’s first child, Charlie Powell, was a bright and curious boy.

 Tammy Forman taught Charlie in kindergarten at Carson Elementary School.

-“He was really interested in rocks,” Tammy said.
+“He was really interested in rocks,” Tammy said in an interview for the Cold podcast.
 “He was kind of obsessed about worms and wanted to name every worm he’d ever run over with his bike, for some reason.”

 Yet, there were also signs that Charlie Powell was haunted by the loss of his mother.

-Josh Powell moved with his boys from West Valley City, Utah to the outskirts of Puyallup, Wash. in early January of 2010, just weeks following the disappearance of his wife, Susan Powell.
+Josh Powell moved with his boys from West Valley City, Utah to the outskirts of Puyallup, Washington in early January of 2010, just weeks following the disappearance of his wife, Susan Powell.

 That summer, he enrolled Charlie in summer camp programs at the Mel Korum Family YMCA.